 You need to have Java (8 or newer) installed.
 Download the game from the link above and extract the zipped file.

-If you are running Windows double-click start.bat or javelin.jar to run the game.
-In other systems you may have to manually run the command java -jar javelin.jar.
+If you are running Windows (or most modern systems), double-click javelin.jar to run the game.
+For older operating systems you can try launching javelin.bat instead (however this method may show you a security warning on modern systems).
+Alternatively, you can manually run the command java -jar javelin.jar from the command line.

 For help on playing check out the in-game guides.
 To find out their keys press h on the world screen.